Valdorff/rp-thoughts/rpl_staking/readme.md

 bit more space.
 Funds should be used to achieve protocol goals - ie, they should be used to convince people to do the things that benefit RP.

+- We are spending money badly
+  - Having a lot of bonded RPL on a node is no better for the protocol than a bond near the minimum
+  - We currently spend 55.2% of rewards on stake beyond 30% pETH (see `heavy_spend()` in `rewards_plot.py`).
+We had a lot of complaints about oDAO spend (15% of inflation).
+This is 35% of inflation.
+  - RPL-as-collateral: any collateral use case _must_ work with the minimum
+    - For MEV, attackers aren't likely to put up more than is required
+    - For correlated slashing, RPL liquidity won't allow effective liquidation of even the minimum, let alone additional RPL beyond the minimum.
+  - "Protected speculation" is a term I once used for the "benefit" of RPL rewards at high node collateral.
+Our system of inflation is opinionated and does _not_ reward speculation outside the protocol; I don't see a benefit to reward it within the protocol either, as it doesn't achieve protocol goals.
+  - Note: Some amount of RPL beyond the minimum is a convenience -- a buffer so the NO doesn't need to be highly active.
+We should keep that if possible, as the proposed plan aims to.

 - We need the ability to meet rETH demand
   - We should scale rewards on pETH, which is directly related to meeting rETH demand.
     - This implies we'll favor LEB8s over EB16s because they more efficiently meet rETH demand.
-- Having a lot of bonded RPL on a node is not better for the protocol than having near the minimum
-  - RPL-as-collateral: any collateral use case _must_ work with the minimum, as attackers aren't likely to put up more than is needed (there's details about RPL's limitations here, but the main point is sufficient).
-  - Some amount of RPL beyond the minimum is a convenience -- a buffer so the NO doesn't need to be highly active.
-We should keep that if possible, as the proposed plan aims to.
-  - "Protected speculation" is a term I once used for the "benefit" of RPL rewards at high node collateral.
-Our system of inflation is opinionated and does _not_ reward speculation outside the protocol; I don't see a benefit to reward it within the protocol either, as it doesn't achieve protocol goals.

 ### RPL Value (a model combining appreciation and rewards)